 The collection comprises over 300 boxes of advertisements, organised in product categories and by companies.
 The advertisements are a valuable resource for all students and researchers of all aspects of design history.
 Subject areas include: clothing, cosmetics, tobacco, vehicles, services, leisure, food and drink, travel and health.

 Access and Use

-The collection is kept in a reserve store, but adverts or boxes can be brought to the Materials Room (Sheppard Library, Basement).
+The collection is kept in a reserve store, but adverts or boxes can be brought to the Materials Room (Sheppard Library, Basement) .
+This means there may be a delay in accessing the collection.
 The images are a valuable source of inspiration and ideas for anyone studying the story of advertising or social history.